Faculty, Undergraduate Studies

 I am passionate about creating a sustainable, cooperative culture.
 To me this means working for social and ecological justice, restoring damaged ecosystems, and creating modes of production and living that meet human needs while increasing ecosystem health and social well-being.

-My professional experience is mostly in the fields of education and the environment.
+My professional experience is mostly in the field of sustainability.
 In graduate school I studied the history of science, medicine and technology, with a focus on environmental history and the history of sustainable technologies.
 I wrote my dissertation on the history of technologies used to transform human excrement into fertilizer in the U.S. in the 19th century.
 Through this study I gained a solid understanding of U.S. agricultural and public health history.

 I love applying the lens of history to my work in sustainability, because I believe that we need to understand the historical roots of our current problems in order to solve them.
 I’ve worked as a sustainability educator in both academic and community-based settings.
 I’ve taught college courses in environmental science, environmental studies and sustainable development.
 In my local community I coordinated an environmental job training program with an innovative curriculum in environmental technology for unemployed city residents and I currently teach permaculture workshops.
 I am also involved with two land trusts that promote sustainability.